Simon Catillon is

 Lucien, in which he also plays the title role, is particularly noted for its nostalgic atmosphere and poetic undertones.

-The film has received accolades at several international festivals, including Best Silent Film at the New York International Film Awards (August 2024) and an Honorable Mention at the Athens International Monthly Art Film Festival (2024).
+For Lucien : Best Silent Film at the New York International Film Awards (August 2024) and an Honorable Mention at the Athens International Monthly Art Film Festival (2024).